soofstad/react-oauth2-pkce/README.md

   extraLogoutParameters?: { [key: string]: string | boolean | number } // default: null
   // Superseded by 'extraTokenParameters' options.
 Will be deprecated in 2.0 extraAuthParams?: { [key: string]: string | boolean | number }  // default: null
+  // Can be used if auth provider doesn't return access token expiration time in token response tokenExpiresIn?: number // default: null
+  // Can be used if auth provider doesn't return refresh token expiration time in token response refreshTokenExpiresIn?: number // default: null
 }

 ```